BostonDSA/civicrm-drupal-docker/README.md

 # Docker

-The Dockerfile starts from the official Drupal 7[^1] + Apache Docker image.
+The Dockerfile starts from the official Drupal 7* + Apache Docker image.
 It adds the CiviCRM module and any PHP dependencies that are not in the base image.
 A docker-compose is provided for local development.

+* CiviCRM support for Drupal 8 is in beta.

 # Terraform